Interledger

 Peers

-Interledger itself is a network of computers that enables sending payments across payment networks.
+Interledger itself is a network of computers that enables sending payment messages across payment networks.
 Each computer on the network is called a node.

 For two nodes on the Interledger network to exchange ILP packets with one another, the two nodes must be peers.
 There are a number of requirements that both you and your potential peer must meet in order to form a peering relationship.